(Photo: Department of Home Affairs website)

 - children’s birth/adoption certificates

-- their NZ criminal history check if aged 16 or older
+- their NZ criminal history check if aged 16 or older (now only valid for six months).

 - New Zealand Ministry of Justice Consent to Disclosure of Information form